 As a professor what do you hope to transmit to your students?

 That as employees and managers they are the most powerful ‘tool’ they have.
 It is not knowledge or technology that enables people to perform well (or better than others), it is the specific application of that knowledge by the person.
 Anyone can buy the same shoes, racquet etc. at Roger Federer – but that will not be enough to match him at tennisOf course, the first objective is to transmit the learning necessary to assimilate the learning objectives and ensure the learning outcomes that were defined ahead of each course – which means that they have understood the key concepts, terms, models, concepts, ideas and frameworks and were able to, first, assimilate them fully and, second, to apply them effectively.

 Beyond the knowledge linked to each course, what I hope to transmit is the desire to excel, the desire to go further, the joy of learning, and a motivation to do work they can be proud of.

 For those courses linked to entrepreneurship and/or innovation, I also (not so) secretly hope that they will be inspired to go out and try to make their in-class ideas a real-world endeavor.

-How does your course(s) help participants develop themselves personally & professionally?
+How does your course(s) help participants develop themselves personally and professionally?